Bill Carmody

 Eleventh Hour Save

-The case arose when a life insurance company was sued in a class action case by 25,000 of its policyholders.
+The case arose when a small life insurance company was sued in a class action case by 25,000 of its policyholders.
 The plaintiff class alleged that the insurer had breached the terms of its policies, causing the plaintiffs to be overcharged for their insurance.
 The class sought $108 million in damages.
 In this bet-your-company case, a loss could have wiped out the company’s net worth – and forced a shutdown.

 The case had been pending for five years, as the insurance company was represented by a large, full-service law firm.
-But with the make-or-break trial looming, the insurance company decided it needed a proven trial lawyer – someone who made his reputation in the courtroom.
+But with the make-or-break trial looming, the insurance company decided it needed a proven trial lawyer – someone who made his bones in the courtroom.

-So, just 6 days before trial, the insurer asked Carmody to try the case.
-Bill quickly learned the case cold, devised the trial strategy, and presented the case during an eight-day jury trial.
+So, just 6 days before trial, the insurer asked Bill to try the case.
+He quickly learned the case cold, devised the trial strategy, and presented the case during an eight-day jury trial.
 The jury promptly and unanimously delivered a complete defense verdict – and the case was dismissed.
 Given a new lease on life, the company heaved a sigh of relief and its General Counsel praised Carmody’s command: “Just six days before trial, most lawyers would have refused to take the case.
 But Bill Carmody thought of, and seized upon, every tactical advantage.
-Bill was a clutch performer winning us an incredible trial victory.”
+Bill was a clutch performer winning us an incredible trial victory.
+It’s never too late to bring in Bill Carmody.”
 Bryan R. Newcombe, General Counsel, Legal & General America, Inc., Rockville, Maryland.

 See, The American Lawyer, Sept.
 2007, Big Suits, “Beller et al. v.
 William Penn.”